ibalampanis/sustainable-living/CODE_OF_CONDUCT.md

 are also responsible for updating the Code of Conduct, in order to keep it relevant and up-to-date.

+## ENFORCEMENT

+You can report instances of abusive, harassing, or other undesirable behavior by getting in touch with one of the project maintainers.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 ## NEED TO

 ```diff